 - Width is reported as drilled and true widths have not been determined

 - DG12-528C had no significant intercepts

-- \ Previously reported
+- Previously reported

-In January, 2013, the Company reported results from early stage exploration on the newly staked VBW and VBS claim blocks, part of the NND CAT B land.
-The Company has discovered a 5 km long, east-west striking gold-insoil trend on the western claims, returning up to 244 ppb Au.
+In January, 2013, the Company reported results from early stage exploration on the newly staked NND CAT B land.
+The Company has discovered a 5 km long, east-west striking gold-in-soil trend on the western claims, returning up to 244 ppb Au.
 As a result, The Company has identified multiple new gold targets for follow up exploration in 2013.